bacon-delight/flask-authentication-simulator/Readme.md

 # Flask APIs
 This repository contains a set of APIs used by multiple UI projects to demonstrate basic API usage.
+This is basically a sort of broker for the JSONPlaceholder APIs, adding a layer of authentication to them.
 While this repository has a limited number of routes at present, I'm occasionally working on expanding the scope of it.

 Application Root Deployed at https://bacon-delight-demo-flask-apis.herokuapp.com/